 - CTI application software must be installed on the connected PC.
-In addition, KX-NSF101 (Activation Key for CTI interface) is required to use CTI applications other than CA. In a One-look network, the activation key is required only for the Master unit. - CTI support for SIP extensions is available only for KX-UT series SIP phones. - Application Programming Interface (API)/Protocol
+In addition, KX-NSF101 (Activation Key for CTI interface) is required to use CTI applications other than CA. - CTI support for SIP extensions is available only for KX-UT series SIP phones. - Application Programming Interface (API)/Protocol

-Туре API/Protocol Third Party Call Control ECMA CSTA Phase 3TAPI 2.1
+Туре API/Protocol Third Party Call Control ECMA CSTA Phase 3 TAPI 2.1

-- Only one CTI server can connect to the PBX at a time. - For details about specific CTI features, refer to the manual for your CTI application software.
+- Only one CTI server can connect to the PBX at a time. - For details about specific CTI features, refer to the manual for your CTI application software. - When using a Panasonic TSP, refer to "Before Installing" in the KX-series TSP Installation Manual.

-10.6.1 PBX Configuration-[2-6-1] System-Numbering Plan-Main-Features- Dial Information (CTI) 10.9 PBX Configuration-[2-9] System-System Options-Option 6 (CTI)
+10.6.1 PBX Configuration-[2-6-1] System-Numbering Plan-Main-Features-♦ Dial Information (CTI) 10.9 PBX Configuration-[2-9] System-System Options-Option 6 (CTI)

-Features and Configurations-D
+Section 5 Features and Configurations-D